-dineL.A. continues to celebrate their 10th anniversary from July 13 – 27, featuring over 400 options for lunch and dinner.
-American Express once again sponsors an Exclusive Series of restaurants starring deluxe menus starting at $95.
-Read my recommendations for 8 lunches and all 15 dinners, not including Hall of Fame choices like Craft, Fogo de Chao and Lawry’s The Prime Rib that still warrant consideration.
+dineL.A. continues celebrating their 10th anniversary from July 13–27, featuring over 400 lunch and dinner options for the Summer 2018 event.
+American Express again sponsors an Exclusive Series with restaurants offering deluxe menus starting at $95.
+Read my recommendations for 8 lunches and all 15 dinners, not including Hall of Fame choices like Craft, Fogo de Chao and Lawry’s The Prime Rib that are still vital.
 You’ve only got 30 possible meals.
 Make your calendar count.

 Numbers on the map correspond to listings below and appear in alphabetical order instead of order of preference.